Chew Valley: Etymology

 There is no clear origin for the name "Chew", found scarcely anywhere else; however, there have been differing explanations of the etymology, including "winding water", the 'ew' being a variant of the French eau, meaning water.
 The word chewer is a western dialect for a narrow passage, and chare is Old English for turning.
 One explanation is that the name Chew began in Normandy as Cheux, and came to England with the Norman Conquest during the eleventh century.
 However, others agree with Ekwall's interpretation that it is derived from the Welsh cyw meaning "the young of an animal, or chicken", so that afon Cyw would have been "the river of the chickens".
 Other possible explanations suggest it comes from the Old English word ceo, 'fish gill'.

 Government and politics

 The villages in the valley have their own parish councils which have responsibility for local issues.
-They also elect councillors to district councils e.g. Mendip and Somerset County Council or unitary authorities e.g. Bath and North East Somerset or North Somerset, which have wider responsibilities for services such as education, refuse and tourism.
+They also elect councillors to unitary authorities e.g. Bath and North East Somerset, North Somerset and Somerset Council, which have wider responsibilities for services such as education, refuse and tourism.

-Each of the villages is also part of a constituency, either North East Somerset or North Somerset.
+Each of the villages is also part of a constituency, either North East Somerset and Hanham or North Somerset.
 Avon and Somerset Constabulary provides police services to the area.